sourcegraph/deploy-sourcegraph/configure/ingress-nginx/README.md

 # Ingress-NGINX

-[ingress-nginx](https://github.com/kubernetes/ingress-nginx) provide specialized routing for all of the publically available instances on this cluster.
+[ingress-nginx](https://github.com/kubernetes/ingress-nginx) provide specialized routing for all of the publicly available instances on this cluster.

 ## Installing / Updating